Frequently Asked Questions

 Depending on your nationality, where you are resident and what your current situation is (e.g. on tour and unable to mail in your physical passport) you will either be asked to send in your passport with your application or attend a UK consulate or embassy in person

-Do I need a visa before I get a work permit or do I need the work permit to get the visa?
+Do I need a visa before I get a CoS or do I need the CoS to get the visa?

 You get your CoS number before applying for a visa